-Adductor hallucis is located deep within the plantar side of the foot.
+Adductor Hallucis is an two headed intrinsic muscle of foot which is located deep within the plantar side of the foot.

 The adductor hallucis muscle enter into the lateral side of the base of the proximal phalanx of the great toe and emerges by two muscular heads, transverse and oblique, which connect near their ends to.